 Numeric interval grouping causes many queries to be generated for each report.
 See Notes and Limitations for limitations that apply.

 Datetime fields - Datetime fields can be grouped by calendar week, month, quarter, or year.
-For example:

 Value Fields determine which aggregated values are displayed in the body of the summary report.
 Click Settings to specify how a field is aggregated.